-The Final Solution is classic Michael Chabon, but appetizer-size.
+The Final Solution is classic Michael Chabon, but the size of an appetizer.
 It’s a fair introduction to his writing though it lacks his usual humor.
 Some writers are fun to hate, but Chabon is one that I try so hard to like and come up short.
-Each of his books (even the Pulitzer winner) share a flaw: he can’t edit himself.
-His meandering tone saps energy and his writing is often unappealingly pretentious.
+Each of his books (even the Pulitzer winner) share a flaw: He can’t edit himself.
+His meandering tone saps energy, and his writing is unappealingly pretentious.
 He writes as though his adjectives and parenthetical remarks are more important than the development of plot and characters.

 Block quotes make people glaze over, but I can’t say “this man TALKS” and not back it up.
 In this early passage (page 3), an old man watches a young boy walk along the train tracks.
 He realizes the boy may step on the third rail and tries to stop him: